ember-codemods/ember-module-migrator/README.md

 # If you are already running 2.14, you can jump right to the command:
 ember init -b ember-module-unification-blueprint
 ```
+Additionally any component names not in a template are not recognized by the
+migrator.
+For example if you have a computed property that returns the
+string `"widget/some-thing"` using that string with the `{{component` helper
+will now cause an error.
+You must convert these component named to not have `/`
+characters in their strings.

 ### Running module unification with fallback to classic app layout